oshokin/zvuk-grabber/README.md

 2. **Check Your Token**:\
     Ensure your `auth_token` is valid and properly set in the `.zvuk-grabber.yaml` file.\
-    If it's not working, log in again and obtain a new token.
+    If it's not working, run `zvuk-grabber auth login` to get a fresh token.

 3. **Check Your Internet Connection**:\
     A stable connection is essential.
 If downloads are failing, wait a moment and try again.